Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments

 \section{Abstract}

-GUI agents built on Large Vision-Language Models (LVLMs) are increasingly used to interact with websites.
-However, their exposure to open-world content makes them vulnerable to Environmental Injection Attacks (EIAs) that hijack agent behavior via webpage elements.
-Many recent studies assume the attacker to be a regular user who can only upload a single trigger image, which is more realistic than earlier assumptions of website-level administrative control.
-However, these works still fall short of realism: (1) the trigger’s position and surrounding context remain largely fixed between training and testing, failing to capture the dynamic nature of real webpages; and (2) the trigger often occupies an unrealistically large area, whereas real-world images are typically small.
-To better reflect real-world scenarios, we introduce a more realistic threat model where the attacker is a regular user and the trigger image is small and embedded within a dynamically changing environment.
-As a result, existing attacks prove largely ineffective under this threat model.
+Graphical User Interface (GUI) agents are increasingly deployed to interact with online web services, yet their exposure to open-world content renders them vulnerable to Environmental Injection Attacks (EIAs).
+In these attacks, an attacker can inject crafted triggers into website to manipulate the behavior of GUI agents used by other users.
+In this paper, we find that most existing EIA studies fall short of realism.
+In particular, they fail to capture the dynamic nature of real-world web content, often assuming that a trigger’s on-screen position and surrounding visual context remain largely consistent between training and testing.
+To better reflect practice, we introduce a realistic \textit{dynamic-environment threat model} in which the attacker is a regular user and the trigger is embedded within a dynamically changing environment.
+Under this threat model, existing approaches largely fail, suggesting that their effectiveness in exposing GUI agent vulnerabilities has been substantially overestimated.